Study at CCSF to Earn a Degree and/or Transfer

 Deadline to Apply

-- New Student Applicant Deadline: The Fall 2023 deadline to submit your application, payment, and documents is May 1, 2023 (for new students applying for the F-1 visa in their home country).
+- New Student Applicant Deadline: The Spring 2024 deadline to submit your application, payment, and documents is October 1, 2023 (for new students applying for the F-1 visa in their home country).

-Submit an online international application via OpenCCC (click here), with school term Fall 2023 semester becoming available on March 1, 2023.
+Submit an online international application via OpenCCC (click here).
 You will then receive an automated "Welcome to City College of San Francisco" email including your CCSF Student ID number, instructions to pay the $50 application fee, and a link to upload the required documents online.